paragoner1/crisis-companion/SOLANA_SOS_NEW_VOICEOVER.md

 # 🎬 Solana SOS - Updated Presentation Voiceover Script

 ## Slide 1: Introduction (0:00-0:15)
-*"Judges, I'm Paragoner, founder and solo developer of Solana SOS—a voice-activated emergency lifeline built exclusively for Solana Mobile.
-Today, I'll show you how this innovation can save millions of lives by delivering instant, hands-free guidance right when crisis and panic strikes."*
+*"Judges, I'm Paragoner, and I'm incredibly excited to finally show you what I've been creating!
+This is Solana SOS—a voice-activated emergency lifeline that transforms ordinary people into life-saving heroes.
+Today, you'll see how this innovation can save millions of lives by delivering instant, hands-free guidance right when crisis and panic strikes."*

 ## Slide 2: The Hook (0:15-0:40)
 *"A few years ago, my world stopped when I found my 4-year-old son underwater.
 In sheer panic, I performed CPR blindly, praying it worked.
 That terrifying moment exposed a critical gap: In emergencies, shock paralyzes us.
 That's why I created Solana SOS—to enable anyone to BE A HERO when seconds matter most."*